Berkelium: Physical

-Between 70 K and room temperature, berkelium behaves as a Curie–Weiss paramagnetic material with an effective magnetic moment of 9.69 Bohr magnetons (µB) and a Curie temperature of 101 K. This magnetic moment is almost equal to the theoretical value of 9.72 µB calculated within the simple atomic L-S coupling model.
+Between 70 K and room temperature, berkelium behaves as a Curie–Weiss paramagnetic material with an effective magnetic moment of 9.69 Bohr magnetons (μB) and a Curie temperature of 101 K. This magnetic moment is almost equal to the theoretical value of 9.72 μB calculated within the simple atomic L-S coupling model.
 Upon cooling to about 34 K, berkelium undergoes a transition to an antiferromagnetic state.
-Enthalpy of dissolution in hydrochloric acid at standard conditions is −600 kJ/mol, from which the standard enthalpy of formation (ΔfH°) of aqueous Bk(3+) ions is obtained as −601 kJ/mol.
+The enthalpy of dissolution in hydrochloric acid at standard conditions is −600 kJ/mol, from which the standard enthalpy of formation (ΔfH°) of aqueous Bk(3+) ions is obtained as −601 kJ/mol.
 The standard electrode potential Bk(3+)/Bk is −2.01 V. The ionization potential of a neutral berkelium atom is 6.23 eV.

 Allotropes

 At ambient conditions, berkelium assumes its most stable α form which has a hexagonal symmetry, space group P63/mmc, lattice parameters of 341 pm and 1107 pm.
 The crystal has a double-hexagonal close packing structure with the layer sequence ABAC and so is isotypic (having a similar structure) with α-lanthanum and α-forms of actinides beyond curium.
 This crystal structure changes with pressure and temperature.
 When compressed at room temperature to 7 GPa, α-berkelium transforms to the β modification, which has a face-centered cubic (fcc) symmetry and space group Fm3̅m.
 This transition occurs without change in volume, but the enthalpy increases by 3.66 kJ/mol.
 Upon further compression to 25 GPa, berkelium transforms to an orthorhombic γ-berkelium structure similar to that of α-uranium.
 This transition is accompanied by a 12% volume decrease and delocalization of the electrons at the 5f electron shell.
 No further phase transitions are observed up to 57 GPa.

 Upon heating, α-berkelium transforms into another phase with an fcc lattice (but slightly different from β-berkelium), space group Fm3̅m and the lattice constant of 500 pm; this fcc structure is equivalent to the closest packing with the sequence ABC.
 This phase is metastable and will gradually revert to the original α-berkelium phase at room temperature.
 The temperature of the phase transition is believed to be quite close to the melting point.